DNPLab/DNPLab/docs/source/dnp_data.rst

 ========
-odnpData
+dnp_data
 ========

-here is a reference: :func:`odnpLab.odnpData.odnpData.phase`
+here is a reference: :func:`dnpLab.dnpData.dnpData.phase`

 .. note::
    Here is a note